César Cortés

 César Alexis Cortés Pinto (born 9 January 1984) is a Chilean former professional footballer who played as a midfielder.

 International career

 Cortés made four appearances for the Chile national team between 2012 and 2013.

 Coaching career

 Cortés graduated as a Football Manager at INAF (National Football Institute) in August 2022, while playing for Magallanes, alongside his fellows Albert Acevedo and Iván Vásquez.

 Settled in Ibiza, Cortés has coached youth teams of CDI Ibiza.
+In March 2026, he was included as an assistant coach for the Chile national team in the context of the 2026 FIFA Series matches against Cape Verde and New Zealand in Auckland.
+He rejoined them for the friendly matches in June 2026.

 Personal life

 Following his retirement, Cortés settled in Ibiza, Spain, the hometown of his wife.